Barbara Regina Dietzsch: Career

 Dietzsch specialized in watercolor and gouache paintings of animals and plants.
 Dietzsch primarily painted flowers, and she also painted birds and shells.
 Her works are typically identifiable by their brown or otherwise monochromatic backgrounds.
 These works were made into engravings, most of which Dietzsch created herself.

 Her works sold in Germany, England, Holland, and France.
 They were collected in the Netherlands and England.
 Additionally, although Dietzsch herself did not illustrate textbooks, her works have been included in German natural history books.
 Christoph Jacob Trew, a physician and botanist, was a patron of botanical art in Nuremberg, including that of the Dietzsch family.
 Her work was influential on artist Ernst Friedrich Carl Lang.

 The Dietzsch family used art to portray the natural world in a way that reflected the philosophical and scientific advancements of their time.
-Germaine Greer describes Dietzsch's work as "exact and linear, as one might expect of designs for engraving, but in her more ambitious flower pieces she exhibited a conservatism of approach which was fairly antiquarium."
+Germaine Greer describes Dietzsch's work as "exact and linear, as one might expect of designs for engraving, but in her more ambitious flower pieces she exhibited a conservatism of approach which was fairly antiquarian."

 The similarities in style and subject matter of works by Dietzsch and works by her family members have caused challenges in attribution.